 - Deliver revenue growth which is balanced between organic and acquired growth;

 - Maintain leadership in innovation for its solutions and service offerings;

-- Offer lifecycle IT solutions and services in all operating territories; and
+- Offer lifecycle IT solutions; and services in all operating territories

-To achieve these strategic objectives, Logicalis continues to:
+To achieve these key aims, Logicalis continues to:

 - Focus on business improvement outcomes and the value delivered to customers;

 - Engage with customers at all levels and across stakeholder communities, building long-term relationships;

 - Renew its focus on key vendor relationships;

 - Position itself as a trusted and capable partner for technology and service excellence; and

 - Expand its portfolio of products, solutions and services through investment in resources, expertise, partnerships and acquisitions.